Van Buren, ME Demographics

 A map of Van Buren's Population by Race

-Of the 155 places in Maine, Van Buren is the 75th most populous.
+Van Buren is ranked the 79th most populous place in Maine, out of 155 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Van Buren was ranked the 75th most populous place in the 2020 Census.

 Van Buren's White Population